shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <h3 id="nausea">1.
 Nausea</h3>

   <p>
-    Nausea is the most common <strong>GLP-1 side effect</strong>, particularly during the first two to four weeks or after increasing the dose.
+    Nausea is the most common <strong>GLP-1 side effect</strong>, particularly during the first two to four weeks of treatment, or after increasing the dose.
     It occurs because digestion slows, leaving food in the stomach for longer.
   </p>